Irregular Subjunctive Verbs in French: 3 Useful Ways to Learn Irregular Forms (Plus Conjugations)

-If you’ve been studying the subjunctive—one of the most notorious French grammatical moods—you might not be feeling that sunny.
+If you’ve been studying the subjunctive—one of the most notorious French grammatical moods—you may already know that there are plenty of irregular forms.

-Fortunately, it’s just a matter of getting comfortable with a few common patterns that we’ll show you below.
+Fortunately, it’s just a matter of getting comfortable with a few common patterns, even when it comes to the French irregular subjunctive.

 In order to understand the irregular subjunctive in French, we must first understand the rules for the regular subjunctive.
 We’ll concentrate on the present tense throughout this article to keep things simple, since that’s the subjunctive tense you’re most likely to encounter.